 Background

 Weather has always had a significant impact on the profits of businesses, particularly those in the energy sector.
-The desire to manage these risks drove energy participants to develop products that would reduce the volatility of their revenues and costs due to weather-linked elements.
+The desire to manage these risks inspired energy participants to develop products that would reduce the volatility of their revenues and costs due to weather-linked elements.
 Insurance and re-insurance companies quickly took up this new product and were soon followed by the financial sector.

 The weather derivatives market was created with the first weather-indexed commodity transaction between Enron and a utility company in August 1997.
 The first weather-linked financial transaction occurred just one month later.
 Since then the industry has seen over 2,000 weather transactions with an estimated aggregate value at risk of over $3.5 billion.